MicrosoftDocs/community-content/community-content/content/securing-backups-with-azure.md

 You can read more about immutable vaults and the statuses of Disabled/Enabled and Enabled and Lock directly at the [Microsoft Learn documentation](https://learn.microsoft.com/en-us/azure/backup/backup-azure-immutable-vault-concept?tabs=recovery-services-vault&WT.mc_id=AZ-MVP-5004796).

-It’s worth making sure you don’t enable and lock and your Recovery services vault, unless you are certain of the backup job retention period, as this cannot be altered (reduced) after it is locked.
+It’s worth making sure you don’t enable and lock your Recovery services vault unless you are certain of the backup job retention period, as this cannot be altered (reduced) after it is locked.

-1. To enable immutable vault navigate to your Recovery Services vault
+1. To enable an immutable vault, navigate to your **[Recovery Services vault](https://portal.azure.com/#view/HubsExtension/BrowseResource/resourceType/Microsoft.RecoveryServices%2Fvaults)**
 2. Click **Properties**
 3. Click **Immutable Vault**
 4. Select '**Enable vault immutability**'